pwmcintyre/logging/README.md

 ### Reality Check: metrics
 <!-- .slide: data-background="#468EAE" -->

-Metrics is low-fidelity event aggregates
+Metrics are low-fidelity event aggregates

 Tells you IF failure; but not WHY failure